Chart Color Schemes

 Constitution Hill is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

 Constitution Hill has a high level of cultural diversity, with 40.0% of its population born overseas and 44.2% speaking a language other than English at home.
-Christianity is the predominant religion in Constitution Hill, making up 58.6% of people residing there.
-Hinduism is overrepresented compared to Greater Sydney, comprising 7.8% of Constitution Hill's population versus 5.2%.
+Christianity is the predominant religion in Constitution Hill, accounting for 58.6% of the population.
+Hinduism is overrepresented compared to Greater Sydney, comprising 7.8% versus 5.2%.

 Frequently Asked Questions - Diversity